 The Vigil Service (Wake) begins the Funeral Rites and is the time when family and friends of the deceased gather to reflect upon that person's life and express their own feelings.
-The Vigil is usually held at the funeral home/mortuary during visitation, either the evening before or the morning prior to the funeral liturgy.
+The Vigil is usually held at the funeral home/mortuary during visitation on the evening before the funeral liturgy.
 This rite may include prayers, scripture, a homily, petitions, and eulogies.
-The rosary, or other devotionals may also be included in this service.
-If you would like this to be hosted by Ascension, please ask for more information.
+The rosary or other devotionals may also be included.

 The Funeral Liturgy is the principal celebration of the Christian Funeral.
-It is here that family and friends join to reaffirm the belief that life has not ended and that we are one with Christ in life, death, and Resurrection.
+It is here that family and friends join together to reaffirm the belief that life has not ended and that we are one with Christ in life, death, and Resurrection.
 The family has a choice of Scripture readings and a selection of appropriate hymns.
 Our facilitators will suggest ways for family and friends to participate in the celebration.